hectane/hectane/README.md

 - support for TLS encryption and HTTP basic auth
 - mail queue that efficiently delivers emails to hosts
+- emails in the queue are stored on disk until delivery
 - MX records for the destination host are tried in order of priority

 ### Parameters